Mike Ford Player Props: Mariners vs. Rays

-Mike Ford, with a slugging percentage of .407 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Tyler Glasnow on the hill, July 1 at 7:15 PM ET.
+Mike Ford, with a slugging percentage of .462 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Taj Bradley on the mound, July 2 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Rays.
+In his last game he had a hitless performance (0-for-1) against the Rays.

 Mike Ford Game Info & Props vs. the Rays